nginth/castleintheair/README.md

-This will eventually be an interactive website of various stock market distasters.
+This will eventually be an interactive website of charts of various stock market distasters.